-NICE has also published: unintentional injuries: prevention strategies for under 15s and unintentional injuries in the home: interventions for under 15s (The former covers strategies for the home, on the road and outdoors.)
+NICE has also produced guidelines on unintentional injuries: prevention strategies for under 15s and unintentional injuries in the home: interventions for under 15s (the former covers strategies for the home, on the road and outdoors).

 This guideline includes recommendations on:

 - health advocacy and engagement, including giving a public health professional responsibility for injury prevention

 - how health professionals and local highways authorities can coordinate needs assessment and planning work to make the road environment safer

 - measures to reduce speed